 Fragmentary gold brooch, originally cruciform in shape, and set with enamels and glass inlays, two of which survive.

-Ottonian cruciform brooch by German, early 11th century
+Ottonian cruciform brooch by Unknown Artist, early 11th century

 © The Potteries Museum and Art Gallery

 - £500 ( Total: £2,000)

 The core of the brooch consists of an equal-armed cross with a circular setting for a gem at its centre.
 The brooch has suffered severe mechanical damage, probably the result of damage by modern agricultural machinery.
 The brooch is a rare example of a piece of prestige early medieval German jewellery occurring in an English context.

 Found near Tutbury, Staffordshire and declared Treasure in 2001.

 Entry detailsFree with National Art Pass